Candidates answer voter questions ahead of town election

 “I’m a longtime Westford resident,” Sawyer said.
 “My community service here in Westford began 25 years ago when I joined the group of doers that make up the Westford Recycling Commission.
 I’m running for the one-year seat on the Select Board, to preserve what’s special and most important to us here in Westford at a time where our expenses exceed our income, costs are rising and big costs loom.”

-On the Board of Health, incumbent Meaghan Hughes is running against Naseem Chatiwala for two available three-year terms.
+On the Board of Health, incumbent Maeghan Hughes, as well as Naseem Chatiwala are both running unopposed for the two available three-year terms.

 The Housing Authority features one five-year seat, with Arnold Price on the ballot.